os-js/manual.os-js.org/src/v3/tutorial/vfs/README.md

 ---
-description: OS.js v3 VFS Tutorial
+description: This tutorial shows you how to interact with and extend the virtual filesystems.
 full_title: VFS Tutorial
 ---

 # VFS Tutorial

-This tutorial shows you how to create and interact with the virtual filesystems.
+This tutorial shows you how to interact with and extend the virtual filesystems.

 The Virtual Filesystem (VFS) provides methods to use and manipulate local (or remote) filesystems.